-StallGuard4 does not operate reliably at extreme motor velocities: Very low motor velocities (for many motors, less than one revolution per second) generate a low back EMF and make the measurement unstable and dependent on environment conditions (temperature, etc.).
-Other conditions will also lead to a poor response of the measurement value SG\RESULT to the motor load.
-Very high motor velocities, in which the full sinusoidal current is not driven into the motor coils also leads to poor response.
+StallGuard4 operates best at medium motor velocities.
+Very low motor velocities (for many motors well below one revolution per second) generate low back EMF and make the measurement unstable and dependent on motor and IC production stray.
+Further, avoid velocities near resonance frequencies, as these will lead to instable SG_RESULT values.
+Very high motor velocities, in which the full sinusoidal current is not driven into the motor coils also lead to less response, because the current lags the drive voltage due to field-weakening.
 These velocities are typically characterized by the motor back EMF exceeding the supply voltage.